Are Employers Required to Provide a Minimum Wage to Commissioned Salespeople?

 An Employer Must Meet the Minimum Pay Requirements As Statutorily Prescribed Within the Employment Standards Act, 2000.
 The Basis For Calculating Minimum Pay Includes the Requirement That Employees Earning Commissions or Other Variable Income Must Receive the Minimum.
 Additionally, Changes In Duties May Legally Require a Raise.

-A Helpful Guide For How to Determine Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages
+Understanding Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages Law

 As per the Employment Standards Act, 2000, S.O.
 2000, Chapter 41 governs many aspects of the employer and employee relationship, including many issues related to wages including minimum pay requirements.
 The minimum pay requirements, including exceptions, among other things, are described within section 23, section 23.0.1, and 23.1 of the Employment Standards Act, 2000 which says: